jonathanhefner/modelcontextprotocol/blog/content/posts/2025-12-xx-sampling-supports-tool-calls.md

 9. Your tool returns its result to the original LLM.
 10. That LLM can now call more tools — each potentially agentic themselves.

 The key insight is that the server drives the tool loop.
-The client's job is to provide LLM access and maintain human oversight.
+The host application's job is to provide LLM access and maintain human oversight.
 The server decides what tools to expose, executes them when called, and determines when the loop is complete.

 ```typescript
 async function agenticSampling(